Got poker questions? We’ve got answers.

-Texas Hold’em is the name of our poker game.
-Texas Hold’em is played at a table (virtual or in person) with anywhere from two to ten players.
+Texas Hold ’em is the name of our poker game.
+Texas Hold ’em is played at a table (virtual or in person) with anywhere from two to 10 players.
 The goal is to create the highest possible five-card hand ranking from a combination of two private cards dealt face down to each player and five community cards dealt face up in the center of the table.
-Poker Power lessons are led by female poker experts and teach the game of Texas Hold’ em.
+Poker Power lessons are led by female poker experts and teach the game of Texas Hold ’em.

 OK, I’m in.
 What is the best hand I can get in poker?

-The best hand you can possibly have in poker is a Royal Flush; Ace, King, Queen, Jack, and Ten — all in the same suit (categories into which the cards of a deck are divided, including clubs, diamonds, hearts, and spades).
-But the odds of getting a Royal flush in Hold ‘em are 1 in 649,740.
+The best hand you can possibly have in poker is a Royal Flush — Ace, King, Queen, Jack, and Ten — all in the same suit.
+Suits are the categories the cards of a deck are divided into: clubs, diamonds, hearts, and spades.
+But the odds of getting a Royal flush in Hold ’em are 1 in 649,740.
 Below are some of the hands to look for when you are playing in order of highest rank.
-Poker Power offers beginner poker lessons that will teach these hands, game play moves and basic strategies.
+Poker Power offers beginner poker lessons that will teach these hands, gameplay moves, and basic strategies.

 What are some basic poker terms I need to learn?

 The game starts with two cards dealt face down to each player.
 These are called hole cards or pocket cards because they are hidden (“in the hole”) and are not to be shown to the other players.

 Blinds are forced bets required by the two players to the left of the dealer to get the game going.
 The big blind is the minimum bet for the table, and the small blind is usually half that amount.
 Blinds are required in Texas Hold ’em to ensure all players at the table have a financial stake in the game and to increase the size of the winning pot.

 When all first round bets have been made, the dealer deals three community cards face up in the center of the table.
 This is called the flop, an apparent reference to the sound the cards make as the dealer turns them over.